pedrolcl/sonivox/README.md

 The following examples assume the default option USE_44KHZ=ON:

-Example 1: Render a MIDI file and save the rendered audio as a raw audio file:
+Example 1: Render a MIDI file and save the rendered audio as a raw audio file (PCM format: little endian signed 16 bits samples, 2 channels, sample rate = 44100 Hz)

     $ sonivoxrender ants.mid > ants.pcm